Skip to content

 • Some workers tend to delay making a workers compensation claim when they believe their minor injuries will heal with time.

-• Some workers do not want to appear troublesome to their employer
+• Some workers do not want to appear troublesome to their employer.

 • Some workers fear that they may face dismissal from work because of making a compensation claim.

-• Providing suitable duties wherever reasonably practical
+• Providing suitable duties, where reasonably practicable

-• Medical expenses
+• Medical and treatment expenses

-• Lump sum compensation
+• Lump sum compensation for permanent impairment

 If you are planning to resign, it’s highly recommended to talk to our experienced workers compensation lawyers first to inform you of the potential consequences of resigning on your workers compensation claim.